 The Saluki ranges in height from 23″-28″, and weighs 35-65 lbs.
 They come in many colors–cream, gold, black and tan, red, grizzles of different shades (silver grizzle, deer grizzle, ivory grizzle), tricolor (black, tan and white), and parti–colors of different shades.
 There is also a choice of coat, either feathered with long, silky hair on the ears and tail; or the genetically dominant smooth variety.
 They have almond-shaped, far-seeing eyes; an elegant long muzzle; long neck, slender waist and lean physique, made for running.
 In disposition, the Saluki shows great attachment to his humans.
 He is affectionate without being demonstrative, a good watchdog but not usually aggressive.

 The Saluki is an intelligent, intuitive, sensitive hound known for his aloofness with strangers and his ability to bond totally with his human companions.
-He can be shy and, while a little shyness is acceptable, extreme shyness is not desirable as it may lead to panic and fear biting.
-This can be easily corrected through Affection Training, a method developed specifically for Salukis or through other reward-based training methods.
+He can be shy.
 For those of us who have been captivated by them, there simply is no other dog.
-Salukis can be extremely stubborn and do not take well to harsh treatment.
+Salukis are very much free spirits and do not take well to harsh treatment.
 They deserve better and they know it.
-For this reason the gentler methods of training, such as Affection Training are the most effective with Salukis.
-You can negotiate with a Saluki but you can’t bully him unless you want to deal with his stubborn streak (which can be formidable.)
 When Saluki and human are a good match, the relationship is near magic.
 They practically read your mind.
 They know your moods, they comfort you when you have problems, and celebrate with you when you are in a joyful state.
 They love to be close to their people, finding sublime happiness in snuggling with you in bed or on the sofa.

 There can never be too much petting from the Saluki’s point of view, although their far off gaze may give the impression that they are quite bored with the whole thing.
 The moment you stop, however, you will quickly find a moist nose nudging you to continue.
 The Saluki can be a clown (wearing the brim of your new hat around his neck while the crown lies chewed to bits on the floor around him).
-If not properly socialized, he can be destructive (but all dogs and people share that trait).
 The Saluki is not often thought of as a good protector, but he can be and he will protect his own.
-To illustrate this point I am reminded of an incident which occurred a few years back.
-I was out walking with two of my male Salukis.
-A man came up on me quickly from behind.
-I didn’t see him but the Salukis did.
-Suddenly and silently they moved as mirror images and in a micro-second they had pinned him against the wall of a building, their front legs pressing his shoulders against the wall, their teeth bared with low, menacing growls emanating from their huge chests.
-They made no attempt to harm him.
-They just held him there.
-I gained a new respect for them that day.

 The one thing that can be confidently said about Salukis is that they are always surprising, never boring.
 They challenge human intelligence and often exceed it.
 People who don’t truly live with their Salukis in a family situation, don’t know what they’re missing.
 The Saluki is like caviar, an acquired taste that is relished by connoisseurs.
 Each one is uniquely different.
 Salukis have been likened to potato chips–it’s hard to stop at just one.